 - Being trapped between the machine and material or fixed structure

-- Contact with material in motion
+- Contact with live electrical equipment or material in motion

 - Being struck by ejected parts of machinery